Facebook

 Can I Use Scissors for Pruning?

-It’s not going to be effective.
-It won’t make sharp, clean cuts, and the thickness of the branch or stem could cause your scissors to snap or bend.
+Scissors won’t be effective.
+They won’t make sharp, clean cuts, and the thickness of the branch or stem could cause your scissors to snap or bend.

-Loppers have very long handles to help you get into hard-to-reach areas whereas pruning shears are short and compact, like small scissors.
+Loppers have long handles to help you get into hard-to-reach areas, whereas pruning shears are short and compact, like small scissors.

 Pruning shears usually have a maximum cutting diameter of about one inch, whereas loppers can go up to 2.5 inches thick.
 If you have trees or vines, a lopper will be more effective than pruning shears.

-Shears are expensive because they are made from select materials, like Japanese steel.
-Not all shears break the bank, because some domestic models are available at reasonable prices.
+Shears can be expensive because they are made from quality materials, like Japanese steel.
+Not all shears break the bank.
+Many domestic models are available at reasonable prices.

 How Do You Maintain Garden Pruners?